 Photo Credit: Alan Levine / Pxhere / CC BY 2.0

 Trapping is an effective and nontoxic gopher control method for homeowners who prefer a humane approach.
-The best time to trap gophers is in the fall and spring.
+The best time to trap is in the fall and spring.
 Common live trap types include Victor Black Box, Macabee, Gophinator, and Cinch.

 The key to setting these gopher traps is finding the main runway of a tunnel, which will be near a fresh mound.

-• You’ll have discovered the runway when your probe sinks 4 to 12 inches into the ground.
+Find a fresh gopher mound and probe for burrows around the hole, using a wooden dowel or something similar.
+You’ll have discovered the runway when your probe sinks 4 to 12 inches into the ground.

 Poison Baits

-Poison baits are a very effective way to kill gophers but can affect other animal populations such as owls, foxes, and coyotes.
+This control method is a very effective way to kill gophers but can affect other animal populations such as owls, foxes, and coyotes.
 Follow all labeled directions when using poison baits.

 Spring is the best time to use poison gopher baits, as this is when their food source is low.

-• Probe for the main gopher tunnel (as above).
+- Probe for the main gopher tunnel (as above).

-• Apply bait to the main runway tunnel.
+- Apply bait to the main runway tunnel.

-• Plug the burrow holes after application.
+- Plug the burrow holes after application.

 Pro Tip: Check the area periodically for two weeks after initial treatment and remove any deceased gopher(s).
-You’ll know you’ve cleared the infestation when you stop finding new mounds.

 Underground Fencing